Koredotcom/docs/docs/xo/automation/use-cases/dialogs/using-the-dialog-builder-tool.md

 * [Assets tab](#assets-tab)
 * [Nodes tab](#nodes-tab)

 You can add, edit, move or delete notes, comments, or bookmarks as needed.
-However, note that you cannot undo deletion.
+However, note that once deleted, they cannot be restored.

 #### Bookmark Tab